-Starting any new business (big, small, home based, whatever) can exciting and fun; but it does require research, structure, discipline and persistent effort.
+Starting any new business (i.e. weekend job, side gig, side hustle) can be exciting and fun; but it does require research, structure, discipline and persistent effort to launch.

 While it may not seem like it right now, the rewards are far greater than simply making money.
 They're the chance to have real freedom.
 Satisfaction.
 Achievement.
 Education.
 Friendships.
 Partnerships.
 New experiences.
 And much more.

-Regardless of whether you are working on an eCommerce store, a mom and pop business, or just being entrepreneurial about an opportunity that has arisen, this step-by-step guide will provide everything you need in order to get a new enterprise up and running.
+Regardless of whether you are working on an eCommerce store, a mom and pop business, or just being entrepreneurial about an opportunity that has arisen, this step-by-step guide will provide everything you need in order to get your side hustle up and running.

 As you'll see from the steps below, the most important part of starting up is understanding what you are doing, and why.
 Click on any of the links below to jump directly to that section: